Has the museum brand met its maker? Are brands just a modernist vestige of 20th-century marketing? Do museums even need to bother anymore?

 Museum branding and the erosion of authority

-For most of human history, we have accepted the top-down authority of certain institutions—whether they be cultural, religious or, more recently, “Scientific.”
-We are in the habit of relying on this authority to help us understand the world—to see the proper “order of things.”
+For most of human history, we accepted the top-down authority of institutions—cultural, religious, scientific—to organize knowledge.
+We were trained to look to these sources to explain the “order of things,” packaged into taxonomies, interpretive texts, and “expert” commentary.
 This imposed order assigns meaning, packages it and doles it out in discrete, easily digestible forms like museum labels, names for things, or species designations.
 Thanks to Science we understand that a house cat (felis catus) is an entirely different category of animal from a dog (canis lupus familiaris) even though both may be beloved house pets.

 The authority, the curator, the author, the expert—anyone whose charge it is to create grand classifications and assign meaning—has been demoted.

-A brand is not your logo.
-A brand is not your style guide.
-A brand is not your slogan, like “Just do it.”
-A brand is not even your guiding idea.
-A brand is all the concepts, the memories, the images, the associations, and the feelings that are retained about you or your products in the minds of your brand consumers.
 So you have a brand whether you choose to exercise any control over it or not.
 It is there, inside and outside of your museum, walking through your front entrance (or not, as the case may be) blurry and nondescript, or sharply in focus and shared by many.
-Your brand lives, breathes, evolves, grows, and fades as you nourish it with whatever you feed it: exhibits, ads, events, news, images, anything and everything that you put out into the world and into people’s minds.
+Your brand lives, breathes, evolves, grows, and fades as you nourish it with whatever you feed it: exhibits, ads, events, news, images, anything and everything that reaches people’s minds.

 Maybe you do need to be more than the sum of the parts of your collections, more than the object of random thoughts unmolded by concerted and coherent effort.

 As much as I would like to imagine it, we are not free.
 We are not free from our desires and preconceptions.
-We are not free from our basic needs and our primitive modes of thought.
+We are not free from our basic needs and our primitive modes of cognition.
 We use patterns and mental shortcuts to make sense of the world.
 We resort to stories to understand and communicate ideas.
-These shortcomings make us human, and they help us make choices about what we decide to do and what we choose to buy.
+These things (shortcomings?) make us human, and underlie all our everyday choices.
 We borrow, we reuse and recycle.
-It’s just too damn hard to make things from scratch.
+It’s just too damn hard to create ideas from scratch.
 So we don’t.

 We can’t.

-Our decisions, our ideas, our very thoughts are not ultimately characterized by freedom or originality.
+We know from brain science that our decisions, our ideas, our very thoughts are not ultimately characterized by freedom or originality.
 Every minute of every day we make use of what is given to us.
 We think we are rational and independent of outside influence, but in fact we are ever the victims of manipulation and coercion both subtle and profound.
 We are driven by our emotions and our basic needs.
-We think we are free only because this notion of ourselves as such massages our egos.
+We think we are free only because this notion of ourselves feels good and right.
+Nothing more.

 In liberating me, you would, I believe, unfortunately lose me to those who do not share your optimism about the human capacity for invention.

 In a postmodern vision of a brand, you would leave me alone.
-You would not bother me with your brand.
-My decision of what museum to go to, what exhibit to see, what product to buy, would be left entirely up to my free will.
+You would not bother me with your brand idea.
+My decision of what museum to go to, what exhibit to see, would be left entirely up to my free will.
 And in liberating me, you would, I believe, unfortunately lose me to those who do not share your optimism about the human capacity for invention.
-You would lose me to those whose more Machiavellian (or at least pragmatic) schemes DO employ the tools of marketing manipulation and persuasion, whose use of mechanisms such as branding—that accursed spawn of modern marketing—serve to foil your best-laid postmodern plans for the release of my free will.
+You would lose me to those whose more pragmatic schemes DO employ the tools of marketing and persuasion, whose use of mechanisms such as branding—that accursed spawn of modern marketing—serve to foil your best-laid postmodern plans for the release of my free will.

 But maybe it’s not.
 Maybe it’s just not enough.

 Maybe museums are in the same not-yet-liberated world as everyone else.
-Maybe your greatness does not come from the fact of your existence, but rather from the fact that your audience is or could be the “everyman.”
-Maybe your craft, your inventions, your products are worth the added effort of figuring out how to impress upon me—your consumer—why I should care.
+Maybe your craft, your inventions, your products are worth the added effort of figuring out how to impress upon me—your audience—why I should care.
 Maybe, just maybe, you are in competition for the same hearts and minds, for the same dollars and devotion as everyone else.

 Maybe the idea of your museum brand—the answer to the question “Why do you matter to me?”—is not irrelevant at all.
 Maybe you do need to be more than the sum of the parts of your collections, more than the object of random thoughts unmolded by concerted and coherent effort.
 Maybe you do need a brand after all—lovely animals drawn with fine camel-hair brushes notwithstanding …